How to Spend 2 Epic Days in Olympic National Park

 Other than the lodges, you aren’t going to find a lot of food in the park.

 If you’re camping, stock up in Port Angeles the night before you start your trip.
-There are multiple grocery stores to choose from and you won’t have to make it too long on this quick trip.
+There are multiple grocery stores to choose from, and you won’t have to wait too long on this quick trip.

 REI’s flagship store is in Seattle.
 It’s very cool, but they also rent all of the gear you need to cook for yourself.